Liberal Studies (LIS)

 LIS 301.
 Self-Directed Learning.
 4 Hours.

 Introduction to the liberal studies program.
 Focuses on the skills, knowledge, and attitudes necessary to become a self-directed, autonomous learner.
 Topics include an examination of collegiate education philosophy, theory, and practice; dynamics of power; self-assessment; goal-setting; designing effective learning experiences; documenting and evaluating independent learning; organizing learning resources; and designing a liberal studies curriculum.
 To be taken as the first course after declaring the LIS major.
-Course Information: Prerequisite: LIS 301 must be completed and the degree plan accepted by the LIS program before enrolling in additional course work towards the major.
+Course Information: Prerequisites: LIS 301 must be completed and the degree plan accepted by the LIS program before enrolling in additional course work towards the major.
 Credit/No Credit grading only.

 LIS 302.
 ECCE: African American Studies.
 3 Hours.